coderthetyler/only.js/README.md

 - [tabs](#tabs) - For easily managing links to root pages!
 - [journals](#journals) - For using JSON to power streams of objects!
 - [utils](#utils) - For some useful functions!

-## Documentation

-Documentation is always a work-in-progress.
-Provided here are the public functions and variables provided by only.js and its modules.

 ### core